rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 #### Bidder Settings (`pbjs.bidderSettings`)

-This object allows you to define rules that apply to all bidders or to a specific bidder, providing a powerful way to customize behavior without changing ad units.
+This object allows you to define rules that apply to all bidders or to specific bidders, providing a powerful way to customize behavior without changing ad units.

 #### User ID & User Sync Configuration